-Given its significance to both emissions reduction and As noted in the 2020 Study, the built economic activity, the 2020 Study identified several environment is a major driver of economic embedded emissions reduction opportunities in this growth.
-In 2022, it employed over 1.2 million sector, including: people nationally, or 9.4% of Australia's • efficient, modular designs - increasing efficiency total workforce.302 and modularity in building design
+As noted in the 2020 Study, the built environment is a major driver of economic growth.
+In 2022, it employed over 1.2 million people nationally, or 9.4% of Australia's total workforce.

 Both the commercial and residential building sectors are significant contributors of carbon emissions and electricity use in Australia: